nbbeeken/dashmips/README.md

 ## Contributing

+### Getting Setup

+If you want to contribute to the dashmips project you will need the following:

+- [Poetry](https://poetry.eustace.io/docs/) is used for dependencies, it will help get you up and running
+- After installing Poetry, and cloning this repository:
+- `poetry install` - will install the dashmips dependencies in a virtual environment that won't harm your global set up.
+- `poetry run X` - can run X command in the correct python environment
+- Try `poetry run pytest --mypy --docstyle --codestyle` to ensure all tests are passing correctly

 ### Adding Syscalls / Adding Instructions

 You can add to the existing files in the `dashmips/instructions` and `dashmips/syscalls` directories using the relevant decorator (`@`).
 If you add instructions or syscalls to a new file in these subdirectories ensure that the new file is named with the pattern: `*_instructions.py` or `*_syscalls.py` where `*` is whatever identifier you choose.

+Happy coding!